 Senator Colm Burke raised the issue of the visitation to the national children's hospital yesterday.
 We do hope that the work continues there.
 When the hospital is completed it will be a flagship hospital for children not just in Ireland or Europe but across the world.
 I thank the Senator for his work on the issue at the Joint Committee on Health.
 I agree with Senators Colm Burke and Boyhan that there needs to be a continuing progression and a faster building of social housing but also of housing in general.
 We need to incentivise and consider ways we can expedite the building of more housing.

 Senator Humphreys raised the important issue of BusConnects and the eight people he referenced in his contribution this morning.
 It is a very serious matter and one that we take seriously on this side of the House.
-We do not certainly engage in hilarity in terms of the people that he referenced.
+We certainly do not engage in hilarity in terms of the people that he referenced.

 I was not apologising at all.